Krak des Chevaliers: Etymology

+"Krak" is derived from karak, the Syriac word for a walled city or fortress.
+Before the arrival of the crusaders, the local Arab ruler had established a fortification on the site manned by Kurds, giving it the name, in Arabic, of Ḥoṣn al-Akrād (حصن الأكراد), or "fort of the Kurds".
+Following the construction of the present castle, the crusaders (whose elite spoke either Old French or, in Tripoli, possibly Old Occitan) corrupted that name into Le Crat and then, as a result of confusing it with karak, the name evolved into Le Crac.

+Because of its association with the Knights Hospitallers, it was known as Crac de l'Ospital (Fortress of the Hospital) during the Middle Ages.
+The name was later romanticised to become Krak des Chevaliers in French in the 19th century, meaning "Fortress of the Knights".

 Location

 The castle sits atop a 650 m hill east of Tartus, Syria, in the Homs Gap.
-On the other side of the gap, 27 km away, was the 12th-century Gibelacar Castle (Hisn Ibn Akkar).
+On the other side of the gap, 27 km away, was the 12th-century castle of Gibelacar (Hisn Ibn Akkar).
 The route through the strategically important Homs Gap connects the cities of Tripoli and Homs.
-To the north of the castle lies the Jebel Ansariyah, and to the south Lebanon.
+To the north of the castle lies the Syrian Coastal Mountain Range, and to the south, Lebanon.
 The surrounding area is fertile, benefiting from streams and abundant rainfall.
 Compared to the Kingdom of Jerusalem, the other Crusader states had less land suitable for farming; however, the limestone peaks of Tripoli were well-suited to defensive sites.

 Property in the County of Tripoli, granted to the Knights in the 1140s, included the Krak des Chevaliers, the towns of Rafanea and Montferrand, and the Beqa'a plain separating Homs and Tripoli.
 Homs was never under Crusader control, so the region around the Krak des Chevaliers was vulnerable to expeditions from the city.
 While its proximity caused the Knights problems with regard to defending their territory, it also meant Homs was close enough for them to raid.
 Because of the castle's command of the plain, it became the Knights' most important base in the area.